Inspired by our favorite diner in Baltimore, the Papermoon Cheesesteak is a quirky and nontraditional take on the classic Philly sandwich.

 Caramelizing onions, done right, is a lengthy process that can take up to 45 minutes or more.
 Every time I see a recipe that calls for them, I think of Tom Scocca's excellent Slate piece, in which he concludes, "In truth, the best time to caramelize onions is yesterday."

-While I’m sure you can find Havarti cheese pre-packaged, sliced or in brick form at the grocery store, you can save a lot of money by going straight to the deli counter.
 I do this all the time, especially when we're making cheeseburgers and only need like, 2-3 slices of American cheese.
-For these cheesesteaks, you probably only need 3-6 slices (depending on how cheesy you want your steaks to be).
+For these cheesesteaks, you probably only need 4-6 slices (depending on how cheesy you want your steaks to be).